 The Bank Secrecy Act of 1970 (31 U.S.C. section 5311) is a law enforcement tool that can be used against banks and financial institutions.
 It requires financial institutions to:

 - Keep records of cash purchases of "negotiable instruments" like cashiers' checks

 - Report to the U.S. Department of Treasury cash transactions exceeding $10,000 (per day)

 - Report suspicious transactions that may be related to criminal activity or appear to be skirting the cash transaction reporting requirement

 - Screen for transactions from those on the Office of Foreign Assets Control Sanctions List

-- Adopt a customer identification program to meet requirements of the USA Patriot Act
+- Adopt a customer identification program to meet the requirements of the USA Patriot Act

 The Office of the Comptroller of the Currency conducts regular anti-money laundering (AML) examinations of banking institutions.
-The BSA covers banks, credit card companies, insurance companies, and broker-dealers in securities.
+The Bank Secrecy Act covers banks, credit card companies, insurance companies, and broker-dealers in securities.